 All upper-level credits are expected to be obtained in courses taken at UBC Vancouver (or an official Go Global exchange or as part of a joint degree).
 Students who took upper-level courses at a recognized institution prior to transferring to the UBC Vancouver B.Sc. degree need permission in order to apply any of those credits to the degree.
 See Transfer Credit.

 Students enrolled in two specializations, e.g., double major, major+minor in science, or honours+minor in science, are allowed to double-count a limited number of upper-level credits.
 No more than 6 upper-level credits that count toward the specialization requirements for the first major or honours may be double-counted to fulfill requirements for the second major or the minor.
-Thus, in order to graduate, double major students must have at least 54 upper-level science credits, major+minor in science students must have at least 42, and honours+minor in science students must have at least 54; this number of credits cannot be arrived at by double-counting.
-There is no maximum number of lower-level credits that can be double-counted.
+There is no maximum number of lower-level credits that can be double-counted since many lower-level courses serve as pre-requisites for multiple specializations.
 Students should be aware that by double-counting they could substantially weaken the intellectual content of one of their specializations.